FeiMao-326/Comfyui-General-API-Node/README.md

 -   The node will find these keys anywhere in the JSON, output their combined values to the corresponding `output_x` ports, and show a preview inside the node.
 ![JSON Parser Interface](./assets/json_parser.png)

+#### Show Text
+-   Connect any string output to the `text` input.
+-   The text will be displayed on the node itself.

+#### Simple Text
+-   Enter your text in the text box.
+-   Connect the `text` output to any node requiring string input.

 ### 📜 License

 This project is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) and [NOTICE](NOTICE) files for details.